berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 The site we got through in order to get this shell used phpliteadmin, so Wordpress must be next. <br>

-We see Wordpress sites all the time in CTFs, and know the framework well enough to know where to look for the squishy bits.
+We see Wordpress sites all the time in CTFs, and know it well enough to know where to look for the squishy bits.

   `cd wordpress` <br>